-There’s much debate over how a writer should react to a review whether good or bad.
+There’s much debate over how a writer should react to a review, whether good or bad.
 I have my own way of dealing with reviews and on the off-chance it helps another writer, here is my so simple take on the subject:

 I always let a review rest for a few hours, ideally a day, after an initial reading, and then I consider whether the reviewer had something sensible — good or bad — to say.
 I then weigh that against other comments I’ve received, balanced with my own judgement.
 If the review is negative — especially if it’s negative — I judge whether the reader has a valid point and, knowing this, whether I would have approached the story differently.
-If yes, then I keep that in mind for the future; if no, then I dismiss it.
+If yes, then I keep that in mind for the future; if not, then I dismiss it.

 That doesn’t mean I dismiss the opinions of others, just that I don’t allow them to influence the type of story I wish to create beyond what is reasonable.
 Almost every opinion is valid and unique to its owner, but the book belongs to the author.

 I’m not talking about bad writing here, grammar, or punctuation.
-They are also valid concerns but on the subject of story content someone brought it to my attention that there has been a subtle yet disturbing shift in reviews lately.
+They are also valid concerns, but on the subject of story content someone brought it to my attention that there has been a subtle yet disturbing shift in reviews lately.
 Things have slipped from ‘this didn’t work for me’ to ‘the author is wrong’.
 As J.K.Rowling said in an interview: “I’m not taking dictation.”

-I never let any review ruin my day for the simple reason that writing and publishing are difficult enough.
+I never let any review ruin my day for the simple reason that writing and publishing are hard enough.
 One quickly grows a thick skin (Rhino Skin, as James Scott Bell put it) or seldom survives.
 The statistics are something like 20% of people will hate a book, but keep in mind that means 80% of readers may well love it.